Table of contents

 Here, the prepositions to and on link the verb and the location or object.

 4.3.
-Placing prepositions at the end of a sentence
+At the end of a sentence

 In English, prepositions can also appear at the end of a sentence, especially in questions, informal speech, and relative clauses.
 This is sometimes called a stranded preposition because the preposition is separated from its object.